 Mortgage Loan Modifications

 Many home owners lost their jobs or had their incomes severely reduced during the COVID epidemic.
-As a result, thousands of New York homeowners, if not tens of thousands, have fallen further and further behind in their monthly mortgage payments.
-Fortunately, since March 20, 2020, foreclosures have been paused in New York State, first by executive order and then pursuant to the COVID-19 Emergency Eviction and Foreclosure Prevention Act of 2020.
-The foreclosure moratorium is currently set to expire on August 31, 2021.
+As a result, thousands of New York homeowners have fallen further and further behind in their monthly mortgage payments. s.

 If you have filed a bankruptcy petition with me, we can apply for a mortgage loan modification through the bankruptcy court’s loss mitigation program.

 As you can see from the statistics cited on my home page, I have had considerable success with loan modifications.
-No one can promise that you will get a loan modification, but I can tell you that my success rate has a lot to do with being very familiar with COVD 19-related laws and regulations as well as Regulation X’s Qualified Written Request / Notice of Error procedures that were very helpful to homeowners before the pandemic and will be again once the moratorium has been lifted.
+No one can promise that you will get a loan modification, but I can tell you that my success rate has a lot to do with being very familiar with the bankruptcy court's judges and trustees as well as Regulation X’s Qualified Written Request / Notice of Error procedures that were very helpful to homeowners during the pandemic.

 When I work on loan modifications for my clients, I insist on two things: First, that we are very thorough and exact in your initial loan modification application, and second, that we are very, very quick in providing the bank with any follow-up documents they might ask for.
 When the bank asks for something, my policy is to get them what they want within 24 hours of receiving their request, no matter how many requests they make.